Introduction to the Dissertation

 Abstract of Chapter Two

-The purpose of Chapter 2 is to detail the existing literature in social epistemology, arguing that epistemologists concentrate on a few social-epistemic phenomena.
+The purpose of Chapter 2 is to detail the existing literature in social epistemology, arguing that epistemologists concentrate on a few types of social-epistemic phenomena.
 Specifically, epistemologists have focused on information exchange, group knowledge, and institutional mechanisms of knowledge production (what I will also call “epistemic systems”).
 First, I describe the concept of analytic social epistemology, some assumptions that social epistemologists carry with them, and some various ways of doing social epistemology.
-In order to defend a thesis about all the literature in social epistemology without describing every thesis on offer in the field, I describe and expand upon a taxonomy of social-epistemic activity defended by Alvin Goldman.
-I then use a case described by Goldman to show that collaborative inquiry is present, though unanalyzed as such, in the social epistemology literature.
-One account, that of Helen Longino, does not immediately appear to fit into taxonomical structure defended by Goldman.
-I argue, though, that Longino’s account does not get at the basic social nature of collaborative inquiry.
-Finally, I detail the extent to which social epistemologists have focused on group knowledge and information exchange.
-To conclude this chapter, I explicate a few exceptions to the rule I just defended.
-That is, some social epistemologists (Miller, Tollefsen, Grasswick) have alluded to the phenomenon of collaborative inquiry I described in Chapter 1.
-Others have described shared agency in social-epistemic activity (Tollefsen, Miller, Tossut).
-However, none has analyzed or even described the phenomenon of collaborative inquiry in great detail, as I aim to do in subsequent chapters.
+I then describe and expand upon a taxonomy of social-epistemic activity defended by Alvin Goldman.
+I use a case of epistemic systems described by Goldman to show that collaborative inquiry is present, though unanalyzed as such, in the social epistemology literature.
+I proceed to detail the extent to which social epistemologists have focused on group knowledge and information exchange.
+To conclude this chapter, I explicate a few exceptions to the taxonomy just defended, including that of Helen Longino.
+None of these exceptions has analyzed or even described the phenomenon of collaborative inquiry in great detail, as I aim to do in later chapters.

 Abstract of Chapter Three